An in-depth analysis of how Drupal's development was sponsored between July 1, 2015 and June 30, 2016.

-Update: A more recent version of this post is available at Who sponsors Drupal development?
-(2016-2017 edition).
+Update: The most recent version of this post is available at Who sponsors Drupal development?
+(2018-2019 edition).
+For a list of all previous versions, see https://dri.es/tag/drupal-sponsors.

 There exist millions of Open Source projects today, but many of them aren't sustainable.
 Scaling Open Source projects in a sustainable manner is difficult.
 A prime example is OpenSSL, which plays a critical role in securing the internet.
 Despite its importance, the entire OpenSSL development team is relatively small, consisting of 11 people, 10 of whom are volunteers.
 In 2014, security researchers discovered an important security bug that exposed millions of websites.
 Like OpenSSL, most Open Source projects fail to scale their resources.
 Notable exceptions are the Linux kernel, Debian, Apache, Drupal, and WordPress, which have foundations, multiple corporate sponsors and many contributors that help these projects scale.